edwinb-ai/segmed/README.md

 ## Examples

-This repository also has some (_very_) barebones examples of how to use and employ these models.
+This repository also has some (_very_) barebones examples of how to use these models.
-However, most were run in a private Colaboratory account and most of the data cannot be used.
+However, they were run in a local machine and most of the data cannot be used.
-These examples should only be used to have a basic idea of how to run and create an image segmentation pipeline, but you will _not_ be able to rerun the notebooks.
+These examples should be used as a _tutorial_ for the package, just to have a basic idea of how to run and create an image segmentation pipeline with `segmed`, but you will _not_ be able to rerun the notebooks.

 The reason for this is that most of the datasets are **very** large, so they cannot be bundled with this repository; some other datasets **cannot** be redistributed as per request of the original authors.

+Either way, **all** of the trained models are **freely available** upon request.

 ### Demo